balena-io/docs/pages/wifi.md

 SSID and passphrase are correct.
 If they are, try rebooting with an ethernet cable plugged in, then booting again with just WiFi.

-If neither of these approaches work, please let us know on the [support forums][support]!
+If neither of these approaches work, please let us know!

 ### Multiple WiFi Connections